2-row Springer fibres and Khovanov diagram algebras for type D: Introduction

 \section{Introduction}

 \renc{\thetheorem}{\Alph{theorem}}

-This paper is part of a series of three quite different papers, \cite{ES}, \cite{ESBrauer}, dealing with type $D$ generalizations of Khovanov's arc algebra.
-We develop in detail the geometric background of this algebra using the geometry of topological and algebraic Springer fibres and explain connections to category $\cO$ for the orthogonal Lie algebra and to categories of finite dimensional representations of the associated $\mathbb{W}$-algebras.
-The type $D$ Khovanov algebra is defined in \cite{ES} using Braden's description of the category of perverse sheaves on Grassmannians, hence it gives an elementary description of parabolic category $\cO$ of type $(D_k,A_{k-1})$ with all its nice properties like Koszulness, quasi-hereditary, cellularity etc. Based on \cite{CdV} we finally show in \cite{ESBrauer} that these algebras, when taking a certain limit, describe blocks of Brauer algebras $\op{Br}(\delta)$ for non-semisimple parameters $\delta$.
-This is very much in the spirit of a similar result obtained by Brundan and the second author, \cite{BS5}, for the walled Brauer algebra using a limit version of generalized Khovanov algebras of type $A$.
-The results about the cohomology rings of Springer fibres obtained in the present paper is used in \cite{ESBrauer} to describe the dimension and structure of the centre for Brauer algebras in non-semisimple cases.
-Although the flavour of results is very similar to the known type $A$ results, the techniques and difficulties are very different, including quite a few surprising new phenomena.
+This paper is part of a series of four quite different papers, \cite{ES}, \cite{ESBrauer}, \cite{ESnew} dealing with type $\rm D$ generalizations of Khovanov's arc algebra.
+We develop in detail the geometric background of this algebra using the geometry of topological and algebraic Springer fibres and explain connections to category $\cO$ for the orthogonal Lie algebra and to categories of finite dimensional representations of the associated $\mathcal{W}$-algebras.

+The type $\rm D$ Khovanov algebra is defined in \cite{ES} using Braden's description of the category of perverse sheaves on isotropic Grassmannians, hence it gives an elementary description of parabolic category $\cO$ of type $({\rm D}_k,{\rm A}_{k-1})$ with all its nice properties like Koszulness, quasi-hereditary, cellularity, etc. Based on \cite{CdV} we introduce in \cite{ESBrauer} suitable idempotent truncations of the type ${\rm D}$ Khovanov algebra and show in \cite{ESnew} that these algebras are indeed graded analogues of Brauer algebras $\op{Br}_d(\delta)$ for arbitrary integral parameter $\delta$.
+These idempotent truncations can also be viewed as a kind of limit, in which case this is very much in the spirit of a similar result obtained in \cite{BS5} for the walled Brauer algebra using a limit version of generalized Khovanov algebras of type $\rm A$.
+Although the flavour of results is very similar to the known type $\rm A$ results, the techniques and difficulties are very different, including quite a few surprising new phenomena.
+In particular, the underlying geometry of Springer fibres is much more subtle and has not been studied so far.
 Let us now describe the content of this paper in more detail.

 Let $V=\mC^{2k}$ be an even dimensional vector space with a non-degenerate symmetric bilinear form $\beta$.
-Let $G=O(2k,\mC)$ the group of automorphisms preserving $\beta$ and $\mg=\mathfrak{o}(2k,\mC)$ the corresponding orthogonal Lie algebra.
-By a result of Gerstenhaber, \cite{Gerstenhaber}, the $G$-conjugacy classes of nilpotent elements in $\mg$ are classified by their Jordan normal form, i.e. by partitions of $2k$ which are admissible in the sense that even parts appear with even multiplicity.
+Let $G=O(2k,\mC)$ be the group of automorphisms preserving $\beta$ and $\mg=\mathfrak{o}(2k,\mC)$ the corresponding orthogonal Lie algebra.
+By a result of John Williamson, \cite{WilliamsonJ}, the $G$-conjugacy classes of nilpotent elements in $\mg$ are classified by their Jordan normal form, i.e. by partitions of $2k$ which are admissible in the sense that even parts appear with even multiplicity.

 Let $\cF$ be the flag variety for $G$ of full isotropic flags with respect to $\beta$,